 A micro account allows traders to place money on the Forex market.
 This is best for people who like to make risk averse trades and focuses mostly on foreign exchange currency.
 This is usually used by beginners.

-Plus500 and FP Markets do not offer Micro accounts.
+Plus500 does not offer clients Micro accounts, while FP Markets does offer clients Micro accounts.